skip to content

 Can I use the Classical Faculty Library?

 All are welcome to use the Library for reference purposes during our listed opening times.
 Borrowing is restricted to current members of the University and official visitors to the Faculty.
-Students and staff must register at the issue desk before they can be given borrowing rights.
 See our Borrowing page for further details.

 Back to top.